abhinavg916/npm-Commands/README.md

 npm update -g
 ```

-- To update the latest npm then
+- To update the latest npm then (but run cmd with adminstrative privileges)

 ```
 npm install npm@latest -g